-- 100 vertical feet (30 meters) or more and as much spectral separation as possible within the same frequency band range. - the use of the frame calculator to tune the Downlink Data % parameter in each, so that the receive start time in each is the same.
-See Frame Calculator Page on Page 414.
+- 100 vertical feet (30 meters) or more and as much spectral separation as possible within the same frequency band range. - the use of the frame calculator to tune the Downlink Data parameter in each, so that the receive start time in each is the same.
+See Using the Frame Calculator Tool (All) on Page 446.